Stein-Leventhal syndrome; PCOS; polycystic ovarian syndrome

 Polycystic ovary syndrome commonly causes problems relating to menstrual periods.
 They can become erratic, infrequent, or even stop altogether and this can cause reduced fertility.
 Other symptoms can include greasy skin or acne and there is often an increase in hair growth (hirsutism) in a male pattern (on the face, back and chest), which some women may find distressing.
 Symptoms get worse with weight gain.

-Polycystic ovary syndrome is actually quite common in women of reproductive age.
+Polycystic ovary syndrome is common in women of reproductive age.
 It is estimated to affect 5–10% of women in this group.
 However, more recent studies suggest that the number of women affected may be closer to 20%.
 Not all women will have symptoms.

-Polycystic ovary syndrome can be present at any age during the reproductive years and, because of its often vague symptoms, it can take time to diagnose.
+Polycystic ovary syndrome can be present at any age during the reproductive years and, because symptoms can vary considerably between individuals, it can take time to diagnose.

 Women with polycystic ovary syndrome can have a variety of symptoms, including:

 For a diagnosis of polycystic ovary syndrome to be made, at least two out of the three criteria listed above should be present, and other hormonal conditions giving rise to similar symptoms should be ruled out.

 The diagnosis is made by taking a history of the symptoms, an examination and hormonal blood tests, which can be done as an outpatient.
 Women may or may not need to have an ultrasound scan of their ovaries.

 Weight loss, although difficult, is usually recommended first line as this often helps reduce the symptoms of polycystic ovary syndrome.
 If becoming pregnant is not the most important objective, periods can usually be regulated with the oral contraceptive pill, sometimes containing a drug to block the actions of testosterone.
 Other medication used includes metformin (which is also often used in diabetes), spironolactone and cyproterone.
-These work in different ways to help overcome the hormonal imbalance, and choice of treatment will depend in part on which symptoms are most problematic.
+These work in different ways to help overcome the hormonal imbalance, and the choice of treatment will depend in part on which symptoms are most problematic.